cesar-douady/open-lmake/README.md

 	</table>

 ## layout
-- lines are limited to 200 characters
+- lines are limited to 200 characters (as is this document)
 - functions are limited to 100 lines :
-	- there are a few exceptions, though, where it was impossible to cut without making too artificial a sub-function
+	- there are few exceptions, though, where it was impossible to cut without making too artificial a sub-function
 - generally speaking code is put on a single line when several lines are similar and alignment helps readability
 - separators (such as commas, operators, parentheses, ...) pertaining to the same expression are at the same indentation level
 	- and subexpressions are at the next indentation level if on one or several lines by themselves